A Portrait of A Spy

 working under was just as inept as Control --only this agency had a few crusty

-36 had replaced 99, and Agent 86 was now a bonafide jerk.
+36 had replaced 99, and Agent 86 was acting out of character.
 Max may have

 played with his shoephone, tripped about, and ousted Kaos, but he was not Smart.

 The only thing smart about this Maxwell was his mouth.

 Almost ten years after a Maxwell Smart doppelganger was found working and